Brakes and Tyres

 - Don’t Speed: This can be a tough one, but speeding means you’ll most likely need to brake quickly and braking quickly means you’ll be wearing down your brakes faster.
 Try and maintain the speed limit, keep a safe distance and your brakes (and wallet) will thank you for it later.

-This is completely dependent on the way you drive, but typically brake pads will need to be replaced every 40,000kms (roughly every 3 years if you are doing 12500kms a year).
-Typically, this service can be completed in a day or two.
+This is completely dependent on the way you drive, but typically car brake pads will need to be replaced every 40,000kms (roughly every 3 years if you are doing 12500kms a year).
+Typically, brake repairs servicing can be completed in a day or two.

 For tyres, it is also largely dependent on your driving habits.
-The maximum amount of time before needing new tyres is 5 years, while you’ll need to realign your tyres every 2-3 years.
+The maximum amount of time before needing new tyres is 5 years, while you’ll need to book in for a wheel alignment every 2-3 years.
 This service also will not take more than a day or two.